DataDog/hiring-engineers/answers.md

   <img src="https://i.imgur.com/ERhJuOs.png" width="600" height="300" alt=""> </a>
 * **Bonus Question**: What is the Anomaly graph displaying?

- ANSWER: The Anamaly graph will detect anomalous behaviour for a metric based on historical data.
-It will allow you to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week and time-of-day patterns.
+ ANSWER: The Anomaly graph will detect anomalous behavior for a metric based on historical data.
+It will allow you to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week, and time-of-day patterns.
 It is well-suited for metrics with strong trends and recurring patterns that are hard or impossible to monitor with threshold-based alerting.
 Please visit the [Anamoly Detection Guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) for more information

 ## Monitoring Data